Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 quiteaplaylist   | Hidden/Deleted/Private videos in YouTube Playlists?
 Let's find 'em!   | https://quiteaplaylist.com/
 VideoMentions   | Search YouTube to find videos that mention your brand, your product, or the topics you care about.   | https://videomentions.com/search
-YTGREP   | Extract and Returns The Top Most Replay Times From Youtube Videos   | https://ytgrep.com/ Cell   | Cell   | Cell
+YTGREP   | Extract and Returns The Top Most Replay Times From Youtube Videos   | https://ytgrep.com/ YouTube Data Tools   | This is a collection of simple tools for extracting data from the YouTube platform via the YouTube API v3.   | https://ytdt.digitalmethods.net/
+Cell   | Cell   | Cell

 #### 📼 YouTube Channels